johnringler/paylocity-challenge/README.md

 ### Installation and Setup

 * ###### Requirements:
-The automation test suite can be executed with a simple command line tool using NPM.
+The automation test suite can be executed with a simple command line tool using [npm](https://www.npmjs.com/).
 NodeJS is pre-required (Node comes with npm installed) and Java JDK must be installed.
 Note: Selenium Standalone Server and chromeDriver are in the repository so they do not need to be installed separately.

 * ###### Installation: